 To make sure you get the best view of Vernazza, make sure you at least start up the hiking trail and climb to the top of the cliff to the vantage point over Vernazza.
 Be sure to have cash on you (7.50 EUR per person) because they won’t accept card.
 After about 5 minutes or less of hiking you should come to a fence that has a couple padlocks locked to it.
 Climb under the fence to the flat area just underneath and you’ll have one of the most epic views in all of Cinque Terre.

 Monterosso is a bit more welcoming to the traditional Southern Californian.
 Different from the rest of Cinque Terre, Monterosso is lined with sand and a boardwalk that spans the whole of the beach.
 This is where you want to go to relax if you’re in Cinque.
 The water is calm, the beaches are beautiful, and the food is delicious.

-Another upside to Monterosso are cheap massages on the beach!
+Monterosso has some awesome cheap massages on the beach!
 You’ll find ladies walking around offering massages.
 You literally don’t have to go anywhere.
 Just continue laying on your towel and she will bust out the oils.

 If you hop off the Cinque Terre train right at Manarola like we did you’ll quickly find that there isn’t much to do other than gawk at the beauty.
 Walk along the pathway just past the town and look back for the best view.
 You’ll find a lovely outdoor restaurant right in the center of town.
 Grab lunch here and you’ll be treated to a great view and some amazing seafood.